 - For periods prior to 16/17, the tax charge per the CT600 by network has been taken from the RRP table 1.7 previously submitted to Ofgem. - For 16/17 and 17/18 the CT600 tax liability by network has been based on the current year current tax charge in the Regulatory Accounts.
 The tax charge pre-exceptional was allocated to the networks on the basis of pre-exceptional profit before tax per network.
-The exceptional tax - For 18/19 onwards we have used the RRP data as a proxy to get the profit before tax by network, to use as a driver to split the tax by network - For the forecast periods the tax liabilities have been allocated to the Networks based on estimated profit before tax by network.
+The exceptional tax charge was allocated based on the exceptional charges per network. - For 18/19 onwards we have used the RRP data as a proxy to get the profit before tax by network, to use as a driver to split the tax by network. - For the forecast periods the tax liabilities have been allocated to the Networks based on estimated profit before tax by network.